vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/15_Mantra_Deity_and_the_Chanting_of_Divine_Names.md

 ## Shiva/ Rudra

 Shiva is the deity of the universal life force and of the Supreme Being.
 He has control of Vayu and of Vata dosha, which he calms and harmonizes.
 His is the light of pure awareness.
 His energy controls the mind and helps counter emotional and psychological disturbances.
 His main bija mantras are *Oṁ* or *Hauṁ*.
-His main name mantra, which is probably the most famous of all name mantras, is: *Oṁ Namaâ Śivàya*\!
-Sometimes additional bijas are added to this like *Oṁ Hrãṁ Hauṁ Namaâ Śivàya*\!
+His main name mantra, which is probably the most famous of all name mantras, is: *Oṁ Namaḥ Śivāya*\!
+Sometimes additional bijas are added to this like *Oṁ Hrīṁ Hauṁ Namaḥ Śivāya*\!

 Rudra is the fierce form of Shiva.
 He relates to Agni and to fire.
 He is the deity ruling over fevers and grants recovery from them, including all manner of infectious and contagious diseases.
 He is also the deity governing over Ayus or longevity.
 He helps us overcome death-threatening diseases, accidents or circumstances.
 His Vedic mantra is the Mrityunjaya \(Tryambakam\) mantra and the famous Rudram, a long set of chants from the Yajurveda.

 Other important forms of Shiva include Yogeshvara, the Lord of Yoga, and Dakshinamurti, the great teacher of Self-knowledge.
-A shorter set of mantras can be used for these forms of Shiva as well: *Oṁ Hauṁ Jïṁ Saâ\!*
+A shorter set of mantras can be used for these forms of Shiva as well: *Oṁ Hauṁ Jūṁ Saḥ\!*

 ## Ganesha